paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-019-coast-guard-academy.md

 #### Amendments
 2018—Pub.
 L. 115–282 renumbered [section 181 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section181&num=0&edition=prelim) as this section.

+#### Installation of Behavioral Health and Medical Privacy Rooms
+Pub.
+L. 119–60, div.
+G, title LXXII, § 7251, Dec.
+18, 2025, 139 Stat.
+1733, provided that: “(a) In General.—Not later than 2 years after the date of enactment of this Act [Dec.
+18, 2025], the Secretary of the department in which the Coast Guard is operating shall install or construct at the Coast Guard Academy not fewer than 2 rooms to be used for the purpose of supporting cadet and officer candidate behavioral health and other medical or other health-related services. “(b) Standards of Rooms.—Each room installed or constructed under this section shall—“(1) be equipped—“(A) in a manner that ensures the protection of the privacy of cadets and officer candidates, consistent with law and policy; “(B) with a telephone and computer to allow for the provision of behavioral health and wellness support or other services; and “(C) with an accessible and private wireless internet connection for the use of personal communications devices at the discretion of the cadet or officer candidate concerned; and “(2) to the extent practicable and consistent with good order and discipline, be accessible to cadets and officer candidates at all times; and “(3) contain the written information described in section 7250 [of Pub.
+L. 119–60, [14 U.S.C.
+1902](./chapter-019-coast-guard-academy.md#section-1902) note], which shall be posted in a visible location.”

+#### Comptroller General Report on Safety and Security Infrastructure at Coast Guard Academy
+Pub.
+L. 119–60, div.
+G, title LXXVI, § 7608, Dec.
+18, 2025, 139 Stat.
+1830, provided that: “(a) GAO Report.—“(1) In general.—Not later than 1 year after the date of enactment of this Act [Dec.
+18, 2025], the Comptroller General of the United States shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report on the safety and security infrastructure at the Coast Guard Academy. “(2) Elements.—The report required under paragraph (1) shall include an assessment of each of the following:“(A) Existing security infrastructure for the grounds, buildings, athletic facilities, and any other facility of the Coast Guard Academy, including access points, locks, surveillance, and other security methods, as appropriate. “(B) Coast Guard policies with respect to the management, data storage and access, and operational capacity of the security infrastructure and methods evaluated under subparagraph (A). “(C) Special security needs relating to events at the Coast Guard Academy, such as large athletic events and other widely attended events. “(D) Coast Guard policies and procedures with respect to access to Coast Guard Academy grounds by—“(i) current or former members of the Coast Guard; “(ii) current or former civilian employees of the Coast Guard; “(iii) Coast Guard personnel that reside at the Academy and families of cadets; and “(iv) members of the public. “(E) Existing processes by which the Commandant [of the Coast Guard], the Superintendent of the Coast Guard Academy, or a designated individual may prohibit or restrict access to Coast Guard Academy grounds by any current or former member or civilian employee of the Coast Guard who—“(i) has been subject to court-martial under the Uniform Code of Military Justice [[10 U.S.C.
+801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section801&num=0&edition=prelim) et seq.] for sexual misconduct; or “(ii) has been administratively disciplined for sexual misconduct. “(F) Enforcement processes regarding access to Coast Guard Academy grounds for individuals (including current and former cadets, members, and civilian employees of the Coast Guard) who are or have been subject to a no-contact order relating to—“(i) a cadet or member of the faculty of the Academy; or “(ii) any other individual with access to Academy grounds. “(G) Recommendations to improve—“(i) the security of the Coast Guard Academy; and “(ii) the safety of— “(I) cadets at the Coast Guard Academy; and “(II) members of the Coast Guard stationed at, and civilian employees of, the Coast Guard Academy. “(b) Actions by Commandant.—“(1) Report.—Not later than 180 days after the date on which the Comptroller General submits the report required under subsection (a), the Commandant [of the Coast Guard] shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report that includes—“(A) a detailed plan to improve the security of, and the safety of cadets at, the Coast Guard Academy; and “(B) a detailed timeline for implementation of—“(i) the recommendations made by the Comptroller General in such report; and “(ii) any other safety improvement the Commandant [of the Coast Guard] considers appropriate. “(2) Policy.—Not later than 30 days after the date on which the Comptroller General submits the report required under subsection (a), the Commandant [of the Coast Guard], in a manner that maintains good order and discipline, shall update Coast Guard policy relating to access to the Coast Guard Academy grounds to include procedures by which individuals may be prohibited from accessing the Coast Guard Academy—“(A) as the Commandant [of the Coast Guard] considers appropriate; and “(B) consistent with the recommendations made by the Comptroller General in such report.”

 #### Cadet Pregnancy Policy Improvements
 Pub.
 L. 117–263, div.
 K, title CXIV, § 11403, Dec.
 23, 2022, 136 Stat.
 4109, provided that: “(a) Regulations Required.—Not later than 18 months after the date of enactment of this Act [Dec.
 23, 2022], the Secretary, in consultation with the Secretary of Defense, shall prescribe regulations for the Coast Guard Academy consistent with regulations required to be promulgated by section 559(a) of the National Defense Authorization Act of 2022 (Public Law 117–81) [probably means section 559A(a) of the National Defense Authorization Act for Fiscal Year 2022 (Pub.
 L. 117–81), set out as a note under [section 7431 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section7431&num=0&edition=prelim), Armed Forces]. “(b) Briefing.—Not later than 180 days after the date of the enactment of this Act, the Secretary shall provide to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a briefing on the development of the regulations required by subsection (a).”